Datadog for Serverless: End-to-end visibility for modern applications

 Lambda logs are extremely valuable for debugging, as they provide detailed error reporting and low-level details for each invocation.
 Logs capture data such as the execution time for a particular invocation, the billed duration, and the actual memory usage as compared to the memory allocated to the Lambda function.
 Because you pay for allocated resources rather than actual usage, these memory statistics can help you identify overprovisioned functions so you can balance Lambda performance with costs.
 Similarly, you can identify Lambda functions that are underprovisioned, and assign more memory to those functions to improve their performance.
 These memory statistics are available at full granularity in the Lambda logs, and are also aggregated automatically for each Lambda function in the Serverless view.

 Get full visibility into your serverless functions

-If you’re already using Datadog to monitor your applications, cloud infrastructure, and serverless functions, visit the Cloud Functions view today to start monitoring and exploring all the performance data from your Lambda functions in one place.
-Then enable the new integration with X-Ray to start tracing requests as they travel through your serverless architecture for even greater visibility.
+If you’re already using Datadog to monitor your applications, cloud infrastructure, and serverless functions, visit the Serverless view today to start monitoring and exploring all the performance data from your Lambda functions in one place.
+Then enable the X-Ray integration to start tracing requests as they travel through your architecture for even greater visibility.

 If you don’t yet have a Datadog account, you can start a free, full-featured trial today to get deep visibility into your applications, infrastructure, and serverless functions in one platform.